Summary

 Ping program

 Now let’s talk to the Ping program!
-To do this, we need to:
+To do this, we need to:- create a transaction

 - create an instruction